-ACCOMMODATION, FACILITIES AND SERVICES Part 3 - Accommodation units: Nature of ownership or tenure 3.1 Resident ownership or tenure of the units in the village is: Freehold (owner resident) Lease (non-owner resident) Licence (non-owner resident) Share in company title entity (non-owner resident) Unit in unit trust (non-owner resident) Rental (non-owner resident) Other Accommodation types 3.2 Number of units by accommodation type and tenure units in the village, storey building with , comprising 41 sing n 0 levels gle storey units; 0 Accommodation Unit Freehold Leasehold Licence Other: Rental Independent living units Studio - One bedroom - Two bedrooms - Two bedrooms plus study - Three bedrooms Serviced units - Studio - One bedroom - Two bedrooms - Three bedrooms 7 54 14 Access and design 3.3 What disability access and design features do the units and the village contain?
+ACCOMMODATION, FACILITIES AND SERVICES Part 3 - Accommodatio n units: Natur e of ownership or tenure 3.1 Resident ownership or tenure of the units in the village is: Freehold (owner resident) Lease (non-owner resident) Licence (non-owner resident) Share in company title entity (non-owner resident) Unit in unit trust (non-owner resident) Rental (non-owner resident) Other Accommodation types 3.2 Number of units by accommodation type and tenure There are 41 units in the village, comprising 41 single storey units; 0 units in multi-storey building with 0 levels Accommodation Unit Freehold Leasehold Licence Other: Rental Independent living units Studio - One bedroom - Two bedrooms - Two bedrooms plus study - Three bedrooms Serviced units - Studio - One bedroom - Two bedrooms - Two bedrooms - Three bedrooms 29 12 12 41 Access and design 3.3 What disability access and design features do the units and the village contain?
 Level access from the street into and between all areas of the unit (i.e. no external or internal steps or stairs) in some units Alternatively, a ramp, elevator or lift allows entry into some units Step-free (hobless) shower in some units Width of doorways allow for wheelchair access in some units Toilet is accessible in a wheelchair in some units Other key features in the units or village that cater for people with disability or assist residents to age in place None

-Part 4 - Parking for residents and visitors 4.1 What car parking in the village is available for Some units with own garage or carport attached or adjacent to the unit residents? \Box Some units with own garage or carport separate from the unit Some units with own car park space adjacent to the unit oxtimes Some units with own car park space separate from the unit \Box General car parking for residents in the village □ Other parking e.g. caravan or boat \boxtimes 0 units with no car parking for residents \Box No car parking for residents in the village Note from the scheme operator : restrictions on resident's car parking include: Residents may only park in the Village if they have a carport or garage or an agreement to use one of the car parks.
+Part 4 - Parking for residents and visitors 4.1 What car parking in the village is available for ☑ All units with own garage or carport attached or adjacent to the unit \square All units with own garage or carport separate from the unit residents? □ All units with own car park space adjacent to the unit \Box All units with own car park space separate from the unit \Box General car parking for residents in the village \boxtimes Other parking e.g. caravan or boat \boxtimes 0 units with no car parking for residents \Box No car parking for residents in the village Note from the scheme operator : restrictions on resident's car parking include: Residents may only park in the Village if they have a carport or garage or an agreement to use one of the car parks.
 Visitor parking is for visitors only.
 4.2 Is parking in the village available for visitors? ⊠ Yes □ No If yes, parking restrictions include Details of restrictions are available on request.
 Part 5 - Planning and de evelopment 5.1 Is construction or development of the village complete?
-Year village construction started: 2000 ⊠ Fully developed / completed □ Partially developed / completed □ Construction yet to commence 5.2 Construction, development applications and development approvals Provide details and timeframe of development or proposed development, including the final number and types of units and any new facilities.
+Year village construction started: 2007 ⊠ Fully developed / completed □ Partially developed / completed □ Construction yet to commence 5.2 Construction, development applications and development approvals Provide details and timeframe of development or proposed development, including the final number and types of units and any new facilities.
 Provide detail of any construction, development or redevelopment relating to the retirement village land, including details of any related development approval or development applications in accordance with the Planning Act 2016 N/A